projectworldsofficial/Budget-Manager-Android-App/README.md

-Budget Watch helps manage personal budgets.
+Budget Manager helps manage personal budgets.
 After adding your budgets, simply record your day-to-day transactions.
 You can then view how close your sending is to your budget.

 If there is any interest in improving this project, kindly submit a pull request with